University Pain and Spine Center

 If oral medications aren’t enough to treat your arthritis symptoms, you may need ultrasound-guided injections of a numbing agent and anti-inflammatories directly into the joint.

-The University Pain Medicine Center offers platelet-rich plasma (PRP) and stem cell therapy.
+The University Pain and Spine Center offers platelet-rich plasma (PRP) and stem cell therapy.
 These innovative treatments trigger your body’s ability to regenerate healthy joint tissue and bone and ease pain and inflammation.

 Prolotherapy is another type of regenerative medicine that involves injections of a natural irritant into inflamed joints to stimulate your body’s internal healing processes.

-If chronic pain or joint stiffness from arthritis limits your abilities, call the University Pain Medicine Center nearest you to book an appointment or request one online today.
+If chronic pain or joint stiffness from arthritis limits your abilities, call the University Pain and Spine Center nearest you to book an appointment or request one online today.